DD2480-group16/lab2CI_Server/README.md

 ```

-We configure our Github repository: testtesttest
+We configure our Github repository: testtesttesttest

 * go to `Settings >> Webhooks`, click on `Add webhook`.
 * paste the forwarding URL (eg `http://8929b010.ngrok.io`) in field `Payload URL`) and send click on `Add webhook`.
 In the simplest setting, nothing more is required.